ramongallego/eDNA.and.Ocean.Acidification.Gallego.et.al.2020/README.md

  - rjags
  - A JAGS installation in your system, instructions here http://mcmc-jags.sourceforge.net/

+ # Installation

+ I think the easiest way of using this project is by downloading the repository directly into Rstudio.
+On the right top corner of Rstudio click on `New project` -> From GIT -> and the URL is https://github.com/ramongallego/eDNA.and.Ocean.Acidification.Gallego.et.al.2020.

+ Alternatively, click download on the github page and all the files you need will be downloaded on a zip file

 # Step 1: From MiSeq outputs to a clean, decontaminated dataset